 Simon Murray specialises in all areas of public law and human rights work and related actions against public bodies.
 He provides advice and representation in complex, sensitive and often high-profile cases.

 Simon undertakes general public law work, representing claimants, government and public bodies.
-He has particular experience in of judicial review claims regarding prisons, sentencing and parole, immigration & asylum (including EU law and national security matters), environmental law (relating particularly to subsidies for renewable energy projects), police, healthcare and Defence.
+He has particular experience of judicial review claims regarding prisons, sentencing and parole, immigration & asylum (including EU law and national security matters), environmental law (relating particularly to subsidies for renewable energy projects), police, healthcare and Defence.

 Simon practices more generally in the fields of professional negligence, data protection, employment and is instructed in other common law matters.